ontola/home/_drafts/2020-04-20-comparing-rdf-and-xml.md

 The `child` of an element can either be a string, or an array of `element`s.

 - Although XML has no support for arrays, you can use the order in which child elements appear to create ordered data.
 In practice, this means that an XML element supports only a single one to many relation.
-- The order in XML dodcuments might be semantic, but could also be meaningless.
+- The order in XML documents might be semantic, but could also be meaningless.
+- Similar to XML, JSON is a tree-like structure (a DAG)

 _Defined by [W3C/XML](https://www.w3.org/TR/xml/)